Legendary curler Kevin Martin returns to Brier as son’s coach

 During timeouts, the players also feel comfortable knowing they can draw on Martin’s many years of elite-level experience.

-“For the rest of us it’s a new experience, but he’s been [there] at every point in the Brier,” Bottcher said.
+“For the rest of us it’s a new experience but he’s been (there) at every point in the Brier,” Bottcher said.
 “He has not qualified, he’s qualified, he’s obviously won it.
 I don’t think there’s anything we can run into this week that will be new for him and I think that’s big for us.”

-Bottcher was scheduled to meet McEwen on Monday night.
-Round-robin play continues through Friday morning and the medal games are scheduled for Sunday.
+Round-robin play continues through Friday morning.
+The medal games are scheduled for Sunday.

 “It’s their first one,” Martin said of the young team.
 “So enjoy it and then learn a whole bunch from it because the emotions are different.
 It’s just a different way of looking at it.
 They’ve played a lot of big games before in front of big crowds, it’s just a little different.